trunghieungth2004/SIAM/website/content/proposal.md

 1. **Edge-First Data Collection**: A native C application on the Raspberry Pi collects high-resolution data from sensors (MPU-6050, INA219, DS18B20).
 2. **Offline Resilience & Local Pub/Sub**: The C datalogger publishes sensor data to Greengrass Stream Manager.
 This stream acts as a local, persistent buffer, ensuring zero data loss during network outages and decoupling the data collection from its consumption.
 3. **Cloud Ingestion**: Stream Manager automatically syncs this data to AWS IoT Core, which triggers an Ingestion Lambda.
 This function logs data to DynamoDB and S3.
-A SQS Dead-Letter Queue (DLQ) captures any failed ingestion.
+4. **Secure REST API**: API Gateway provides a REST endpoint with x-api-key authentication, rate limiting (10 req/s, burst 20, 10k daily quota), and CORS support.
+API keys are automatically rotated monthly via EventBridge Lambda for enhanced security.
-4. **Automated ML Pipeline**: An EventBridge rule schedules a weekly Retrain Lambda, which starts a SageMaker Training Job on the latest data from the S3 data lake.
+5. **Automated ML Pipeline**: An EventBridge rule schedules a bi-weekly Retrain Lambda, which starts a SageMaker Training Job on the latest data from the S3 data lake.
+Another rule triggers deployment when training completes.
-5. **Intelligent Edge Deployment**: The newly trained model is automatically deployed back to the Raspberry Pi as a Greengrass component.
+6. **Intelligent Edge Deployment**: The newly trained model is automatically deployed back to the Raspberry Pi as a Greengrass component.
-6. **Decoupled Edge Inference**: A separate Docker container running a Python application reads the sensor data from the local Stream Manager, loads the deployed model, and performs TPU-accelerated inference.
+7. **Decoupled Edge Inference**: A separate Docker container running a Python application reads the sensor data from the local Stream Manager, loads the deployed model, and performs TPU-accelerated inference.
 This containerized approach is a key design choice, solving the "dependency hell" that often occurs when edge ML hardware (like the Coral TPU) has its software support abandoned by the manufacturer, which normally prevents host OS upgrades.
-7. **Real-Time Monitoring**: A web application, hosted on S3, queries live data from DynamoDB via an API Gateway to display real-time sensor graphs and alert status.
+8. **Real-Time Monitoring**: A web application hosted on S3 queries live data from DynamoDB via the secured API Gateway to display real-time sensor graphs and alert status.
+Interactive API documentation is provided via Swagger UI with built-in request testing.

 ### Benefits and Return on Investment